The Best German Shows to Learn German With

 Extra auf Deutsch

 This show was made specifically for language learners.
-It’s a sitcom with simple dialogue, plenty of repetition, and exaggerated acting—which may sound terrible, but actually works really well when you’re just starting out.
-Think of it as “Friends,” but for people who don’t yet speak German.
+It's a sitcom with simple dialogue, plenty of repetition, and exaggerated acting—which may sound terrible, but actually works really well when you're just starting out.
+It's like "Friends" for German learners.
 Each episode focuses on a specific language theme like shopping, love, or job hunting.
 Great for vocabulary and listening.
-And don’t worry if this is too trashy for you.
+And don't worry if this is too trashy for you.
 Luckily there are many more series to work with.

 Verbotene Liebe (Forbidden Love)

 A classic soap opera.
 Glamour, betrayal, complicated family trees—you know the drill.
-It’s a bit over the top (on purpose), but the slower pace and emotional acting make it easier to follow.
+It's a bit over the top (on purpose), but the slower pace and emotional acting make it easier to follow.
 Bonus: tons of everyday language in romantic and dramatic contexts.
-It was running between 1995 and 2015 and it is a soap opera so you need to be into such things to enjoy this.
+It aired from 1995 to 2015, so you need to enjoy soap operas.
 And ideally you are a fan of the past because in the last 10 years things have changed quite a bit and this series might feel like looking at a time capsule

 Türkisch für Anfänger (Turkish for Beginners)